Overview

 Step 2: Check Deflection and Bending Stress

-Once load is known, a beam needs to pass two independent checks: deflection (how much it physically bends or sags) and bending stress (the internal force per unit area at its point of maximum bending, compared against the material's strength limit).
-A beam can fail either check independently โ a long, lightly loaded beam is often deflection-governed, while a short, heavily loaded one is often stress-governed.
+Once you know the load, a beam needs to pass two independent checks.
+Deflection measures how much it physically bends or sags.
+Bending stress measures the internal force per unit area at its point of maximum bending, compared against the material's strength limit.
+A beam can fail either check on its own.
+A long, lightly loaded beam is often deflection-governed; a short, heavily loaded one is often stress-governed.

-The Beam Deflection Calculator and Bending Stress Calculator check these two limits from the load calculated in Step 1.
+The Beam Deflection Calculator and Bending Stress Calculator check these two limits using the load from Step 1.

 Step 3: Apply Wood-Specific Span Limits

-Wood beams need species- and grade-specific allowable stress values rather than a single generic material assumption, since wood's strength varies meaningfully by species, grade, and grain direction.
+Wood beams need species- and grade-specific allowable stress values rather than a single generic material assumption.
+Wood's strength varies quite a bit by species, grade, and grain direction.

-The Wood Beam Span Calculator applies these wood-specific values to determine maximum allowable span for a given lumber size and load.
+The Wood Beam Span Calculator applies these wood-specific values to work out maximum allowable span for a given lumber size and load.

 Step 4: Size Floor Joists

-Floor joists are smaller, more closely spaced beams that transfer floor load down to the larger beams or walls calculated in Steps 1โ3 โ the same load-deflection-stress logic applies, just at a shorter span and repeated across the floor's width.
+Floor joists are smaller beams, spaced closer together, that carry floor load down to the larger beams or walls sized in the earlier steps.
+The same load-deflection-stress logic applies, just at a shorter span, repeated across the floor's width.

 The Floor Joist Calculator sizes joists from span, spacing, and load requirements.